DHBW-FN-TIT20/shopler/README.md

 Shopping has never been so easy.
 Your companion throughout the day.
 Forgetting is yesterday.
 </p>

-### General
+## General
-This Project was created in the context of Web Engineering 1.
+This Project was created as part of Web Engineering 1.
 With Shopler you have quick access to your missing items - whether food, car parts, ...
 1. create new items
 2. add items to your list
 3. check off articles

-### Installation
+## Installation
 Required Software:
 - nodejs
 - npm